-- Mahogany – A warm sounding timber commonly used by Gibson.
-Many guitarists consider this a fuller sounding tone wood that it’s counterparts.
+Mahogany – A warm sounding timber commonly used by Gibson.
+Many guitarists consider this a fuller sounding tone wood than it’s counterparts.
 You may have noticed yourself how full sounding a Les Paul seems even on very high notes.
 This can’t all be attributed to the timber the guitar is constructed from but it is an essential piece of the puzzle.
 Speaking of Les Paul’s you will often find LP guitar kits come with a flamed maple veneer which not only looks great but will add definition to the fuller, fatter Mahogany tones.

 - Ash – Much lighter than Magogany and very bright sounding.
 Ash will put a great emphasis on the low and high tones with less clarity on the mids.
 Ash however has more natural variation than most timbers and can sound a little different one guitar to the next.